What Is Zoom? Everything You Need to Know

 1. Connect Your Distributed Team

-If your company is like most others, many of its employees are working from home right now as the novel coronavirus spreads around the world.
+If your company is like most others, some of your employees now work from home, especially after the coronavirus pandemic.
 Normally, this would make collaboration extremely difficult.
 But software solutions like Zoom connect distributed teams.

-For example, you can use Zoom to host a group meeting with your entire staff — no matter where each member happens to be.
-You can also host one-on-one meetings, staff training webinars, and more via the Zoom platform.
+For example, you can use your Zoom app to host a group meeting with your entire staff — no matter where each member is.
+You can also host one-on-one meetings, staff training webinars, and more via Zoom.

 2. Intuitive Interface

-Zoom has a bunch of handy features, which we’ll discuss in the next section of this article.
+Zoom has many handy features, which we’ll discuss in the next section of this article.
 But luckily, these features are easy to use due to Zoom’s intuitive interface.

 Most of the video conferencing solution’s capabilities are easily accessed and require minimal training to use properly.
-If you do happen to get stuck, the Zoom website has plenty of resources to help.
+If you get stuck, the Zoom website has plenty of resources to help.
 There are also countless YouTube videos dedicated to Zoom training.

 3. Positive ROI

-Lastly, Zoom is beneficial because it won’t cost your company and arm and a leg to use.
-It’s actually surprisingly affordable given the amount of features it comes with.
+Lastly, Zoom is beneficial because it won’t cost your company an arm and a leg.
+It’s surprisingly affordable, given the many features a Zoom account comes with.

 10 Handy Zoom Features

 Zoom has become a leader in the world of video conferencing for a reason: it includes a lot of handy features.
-Here are 10 we really love:
+Here are 10 Zoom meeting features we really love:

 1. Availability

-Zoom can fit any workflow and is available as a desktop, browser, or mobile application.
+Zoom can fit any workflow.
+You can use the Zoom desktop app, browser, or mobile application.
 This flexibility is great for remote teams because each staffer can work from wherever they are in the way that suits them best.

 If you’re looking for a flexible solution, Zoom has you covered.